hahnlab/MWPG2024/README.md

 Since the first talk begins at 12:30, please hang your posters before then.
 The poster boards are 4'x4', so should fit any size poster.

+**If you're sick and can't make it, please let us know.
+No problem at all--we just don't want to make everyone sick.

 ________________________________________________________